robric/wiki-contrail-controller/Debug-Checklist.md

  * ntp server is configured in /etc/ntp.conf
  * 'ntqp -q' shows ntp is in sync

+NTP can be configured using fabric by adding a NTP server hostname to the fabric `testbed.py` file and then provisioning using fabric.
+For example, to use _ntp.juniper.net_ as NTP server, the following can be added to the `testbed.py` file

+`env.ntp_server = 'ntp.juniper.net'`

 ## If floating-ip is not reachable

 * Ensure the project has a ingress security group rule to allow from 0.0.0.0/0